 Other companies can leverage this strategy – they can communicate segment-specific reasons to engage, by offering aligned and valuable services to their prospects and customers.

-These services can include items as diverse as ancillary insurance products, specialty advisory support, taxation services, retail discounts, or hybrids, like safety/roadside assistance.
+These services can include items as diverse as company-specific offerings, ancillary insurance products, specialty advisory support, taxation services, retail discounts, or hybrids, like safety/roadside assistance.
 As your prospects and customers engage with these valuable services, they pre-qualify themselves for new products and services.

 - Take a look at how the process works by clicking here.